 Chapter 7 Bankruptcy

 If you are in financial distress, you are not alone.
-Chapter 7 Bankruptcy filings all over the country are at or near record levels.
+We have been practicing in the Rhode Island Bankruptcy Court for over 30 years.
+Although our office is in Warwick, we represent people throughout the entire state.
 Visit our Chapter 7 Bankruptcy Page for more information.
 Or, call our bankruptcy lawyers for assistance at 401 732-4420.

 The Bankruptcy Reform Act of 2005 resulted in significant changes in bankruptcy law.
 One of the new requirements is that people seeking to file for a Chapter 7 Bankruptcy must first take a credit counseling course provided by an approved agency before and after filing.
 Most of my clients have found the courses very useful and the cost is negligible.